dylants/debug-caller/README.md

 logger.error("something went wrong!");  // "my-app:bar something went wrong!"
 ```

+## Configuration ##

+When you invoke `debug-caller`, you must specify an application name (or module
+name) as the first parameter.
+The second parameter is an (optional) options object
+which can contain any of the following:

+### `depth` : <`number`> ###

+When using `caller` to find the calling file name, this states how high up the
+stack to look for the name.
+If you do not specify the depth, it will default to `1`,
+using the immediate calling file name to build the namespace for the debug instance.

+### `randomColors` : <`boolean`> ###

+By default, `debug-caller` will assign fixed colors to the two `debug` instances
+returned: the `log` instance will always use `white` while the `error` instance
+will always use `red`.
+To use random colors for each `debug` instance, pass in
+`true` for this option.
+The default value for this option is `false`.

+Note: this is only for TTY output.

 ## API ##

 The `debug-caller` module provides two separate instances of `debug` using
 the same namespace for each.
-The purpose is to provide the user a function
+The purpose is to provide the user with a function
 to use for console.log (stdout) and console.error (stderr).

 ### log() ###